Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 ### Low base quality

 Low base quality happens when mutations are present in reads that do not reflect actual biological variation.
 This happens more in long reads due to a higher error rate.
 However, this is outweighed by the fact that using long reads for metagenome assemblies results in higher overall quality due to higher contiguity.

-If base quality is very important to you (e.g. if you are looking at SNP calling) you need to consider the validity of the SNPs you identify by comparing them to raw short read data.
+This is why we 'polished' our genome in the last episode by comparing the draft assembly to raw short reads.

 ## Using seqkit to generate summary statistics of an assembly